Charlotte Police Scanner: Banking Capital's Unpredictable Encryption

 - Officers could see wounded colleagues but could not reach them

-The District Attorney later confirmed the communication failures the scanner traffic revealed.
-Officers at the front of the house knew the suspect was down, but officers on the side of the house did not receive that information, delaying evacuation of the wounded.
+Later investigations confirmed the communication failures the scanner traffic revealed.
+Officers at the front of the house knew the suspect was down, but officers on the side of the house did not receive that information — the source of conflicting reports about a second shooter.

 Without scanner access, the public would have only the official narrative.
 The recordings provided accountability documentation that served both the community and the officers' families who deserved to understand what happened.